AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/create-payment-order.md

 `location` | PaymentLocation! | The origin location for that payment request.
 The possible values are PRODUCT_DETAIL, MINICART, CART, CHECKOUT, ADMIN `methodCode` | String | The code for the selected payment method `payment_source` | String | The payment source for the payment method.
-The possible values are credit card, PayPal, and Apple Pay
+The possible values are credit card (cc), PayPal (paypal), and Apple Pay (applepay)
 `vaultIntent` | Boolean | Indicates whether the payment information should be vaulted.
 This attribute is only applicable to the `hosted_fields` payment method.
-Set by default to `false`
+The default value is `false`

 ## Output attributes

 The `createPaymentOrderOutput` object contains the payment order details that are needed to fulfill a payment.
-These are the following output attributes:

 Attribute |  Data Type | Description
 --- | --- | ---